-PAC's three medical clinics in Forest Par downtown Atlanta and Roswell provide pregnancy validation through the gift of ultrasound.
+PAC's three medical clinics in Forest Park pregnancy validation through the gift of

 From Hardship to Hope

 Aniah is a PAC client who exemplifies courage, resilience and the ability to forgive.
 She had experienced abuse, trauma and hardship including life in a homeless shelter with her young daughter, sending her on an emotional spiral.
 When she came to PAC, her daughter was five years old and she was pregnant.
 After seeing the heartbeat of her preborn child on the ultrasound screen, Aniah started working through the steps to gain stability and prepare to parent a second child.
 Engaging in parenting classes and intense mentoring with her PAC client advocates, Aniah chose life and is now a loving mother of Kamiya and baby Zae.